Study Abroad Process Map

 Typically students will receive two acceptance notifications, one from UND by email and the other from the program.

 Students are required to attend a mandatory orientation.
 Details of the time and date of the orientation will be included in the UND acceptance notice.

 Need help in planning your study abroad experience?
 View Student Resource page.

 Step 10: Transcript Evaluation and Welcome Back

 The UND Registrar’s office treats credits from Study Abroad as transfer credits and follows the transfer credit policy outline in the UND Academic Catalog.
 Transcripts issued by a U.S. accredited institution will be evaluated by UND Registrar’s office.
 Transcripts issued by a non U.S.- institution require a third-party transcript evaluation.
-Please check with an Education Abroad Advisor for more information.
+Please check with an Education Abroad Program Manager for more information.